grpc/proposal/A77-xds-rate-limiting-rlqs.md

 When receiving an LDS/RDS update, the RLQS filter will perform the following steps for each route:

-1. Parse the new filter config and per-route overrides into an internal RLQS Filter Config object.
+1. Parse the [filter config][RateLimitQuotaFilterConfig] and
+    [per-route overrides][RateLimitQuotaOverride] into an internal RLQS Filter Config object.
+    1. Invalid filter configuration results in gRPC NACKing the xDS resource.
 2. Retrieve the corresponding RLQS Filter State from the RLQS Filter State Cache, creating it if it doesn't exist.
 3. Generate new data plane RPC handler using the retrieved RLQS Filter State.